 The Health and the Built Environment Committee was established in 2006 to enhance the knowledge of public officials and community stakeholders about the health impacts of urban planning and transportation infrastructure.
 Committee initiatives focus on drafting letters of support, contacting officials, and presenting to various stakeholder groups, detailing the relationship between our built environment and our community's health.
 In addition, the Committee coordinates with businesses, non-profit organizations, local government and individuals to identify and apply for grant funding to address barriers to physical activity and improve access to healthy foods and recreation areas.

-Vice-Chair: Karen Hamilton, South Florida Regional Planning Council
+Chair: Karen Hamilton, South Florida Regional Planning Council